 WCC has an extensive Ride Risk Assessment, which conforms to British Cycling’s direction and guidance on identifying and mitigating risk from various hazards.
 The document addresses Generic, Specific and Dynamic risks and steps to mitigate them.
 A good example would forecast inclement weather, which is categorised as a Specific risk.
 Consequently, rides will be delayed or cancelled due to very poor weather such as icy roads and or very high winds.

 Can I join a Club ride immediately after joining as a member?

 Once you have joined WCC, you will be able to book on to club rides which are listed on the website, this feature is available under the ‘members’ section of the menu then by clicking ‘book a ride’ or ‘club events’.
 For more information on how to access club rides please see the ‘How do I book onto a ride and why is a ride reservation system needed’ question below.

 Will the Club Rides be limited in their size?

 Yes.
-To ensure that the rides are safe and enjoyable for all, the rides will be limited to 12 riders, via the WCC website.
-If additional Ride Leaders have been put in place, more Rides will be run.
+To ensure that the rides are safe and enjoyable for all, the rides will be limited to 10 riders at the most but Ride Leaders have the option to limit the numbers further.
+If additional Ride Leaders have been identified for a particular ride type, e.g. Blue Ride, more Rides will be generated.